Lim Na-young

-Lim Na-young (born December 18, 1995) is a South Korean actress, singer and rapper signed under Mask Studio.
-She was best known for finishing tenth in Mnet's reality survival show Produce 101.
-She is a former member and leader of the South Korean girl groups I.O.I and Pristin.
+Lim Na-young (born December 18, 1995) is a South Korean actress, singer and rapper.
+She was best known for finishing tenth in Mnet's reality survival show Produce 101 and subsequently became a member and leader of the South Korean girl group I.O.I.
+She was also a member of Pristin from 2016 to 2019.

 Early life and education

 Lim was born on December 18, 1995.
 She attended the Muhak Girls' High School and graduated from Dongduk Women's University.